logwet/noverworld/README.md

 - How do I download the mod?
   - The [releases](https://github.com/logwet/noverworld/releases/) page on this GitHub repo
 - How do I change the hotbar/inventory?
-  - Using the config file at `config/noverworld.json`.
+  - Using the config file at `config/noverworld-X.X.X.json`.
 - How do I reset my hotbar to the default included in the mod?
-  - Delete the user config file at `config/noverworld.json`.
+  - Delete the user config file at `config/noverworld-X.X.X.json`.
 When you create a new world or reload the game the defaults will be applied.
+- I updated the mod and my inventory slot config has been reset, what gives?
+  - Every new version of the mod writes a new file, just copy your settings over.
+Read above for an explanation of why.
 - How do I set my FOV and render distance default?
   - Edit those values in the game's main menu (ie. outside of a world) and they'll be saved.
 - I have a suggestion for improvement.